giorginolab/vmd_plumed/doc/README.md

 ### Backbone torsion CVs

-A list of φ, ψ, and ω Ramachandran angles can be inserted for an atom selection.
+The **Structure>Insert backbone torsions...** inserts a list of CVs corresponding to the φ, ψ, and ω Ramachandran angles defined in an atom selection.
 Note that N-CA-C atom names are assumed for backbone atoms.
 Dihedrals involving atoms outside the selection are not added.
 The ω angle is intended between residue *i* and *i+1*.

 ![Ramachandran CVs](plumedgui_rama.png)